-- 1. Apply the hook tape to the cable end of the battery (fig 9). - 2.
+- 1. Apply the hook tape to the cable end of the battery (fig16). - 2.
 Make sure the battery is secured using the hook.
-Note: You may need to relocate the battery position to achieve the correct CG for your model.
+Note: you may need to relocate the battery position to achieve the correct CG for your model.

-3. Connect the Flaps, Retracts and Aileron connector's wires to the Multi connectors then to the receiver.
-Check the connection diagram below for more information.
+3. Check the connection diagram below for more information.